peterjurich/technicalwriting/notes/technical writers hq.md

 How did you get knowledge?
 Document sources: surveys/questionaires; popular opinions/stereotypes; personal exp; brainstorming; audience feedback; other depts; data analysis; google
 Take this info and create specific persona based on analysis.
 Give it a name and write docu to cater to it.
 Example persona:
-Persona and audience are not the same: similar to user story and job story A persona should align to an audience definition.
+**Persona and audience are not the same**: similar to user story and job story A persona should align to an audience definition.
 A persona is a specific instance of someone who belongs to an audience type.
 Should tell you how an ind person will interact w/your product.
 Will guide feature dev.
 A useful audience definition works better than persona for training new PMs and TWs.
 How form an audience definition?
 Team possess that turns intuition into actionable steps.
 Balance btw generic and focused.
 Short-term team of user advocates and set up meetings.
 Discussion can start w/assumptions and identifying non-represented audiences.
 At the end, should have a set of definitions with details on each (sub) category.
 Tips: Apply approximation methods; may never create a 100% appropriate docu; TWs may not have good access to end users and custos, so important to work w/int ppl w/access.